dgolja/golja-s3cmd/README.md

 #####`path_to_gpg`

-Path to GPG pif encryption is enabled. *Default: /usr/bin/gpg*
+Path to GPG if encryption is enabled. *Default: /usr/bin/gpg*

 ## Supported Platforms